apparebit/shantay/README.md

     requires you pluggin in your own code, unless you want to repeat the analysis I've been performing.
 This phase takes less than a minute to run for all records about Protection of Minors (0.3% of all records).
- 3. The __visualize__ task produces production-quality graphs from the analysis results.
-It currently is implemented by a separate IPython workbook, though I plan to integrate that code with *shantay* as well.
+ 3. The __visualize__ task produces summary tables and production-quality graphs from the analysis results.
+In addition to either printing plain text or generating Markdown and HTML output for Jupyter, this task also generates a self-contained HTML document in the staging directory called `overview.html`.

 The analysis task currently processes records one month at a time.
 It reads all parquet files for the entire month and aggregates statistics for the entire